 \subsubsection{\textbf{How do priorities vary by experience/AI dispositions?}}

-Across individual differences, \textbf{Steerability} rose in priority with higher \textit{SE experience} (OR = 1.21), \textit{AI experience} (OR = 1.11), \textit{risk tolerance} (OR = 1.13), and \textit{technophilia} (OR = 1.28).
-Viewed through Self-Determination Theory~\cite{deci2000and, ryan2000self}, this pattern reflects protection of \textit{autonomy} and \textit{competence}: experienced developers favored control that keeps AI actions interruptible and easy to correct, citing course-correction overheads—\pQuote{Sometimes it spirals off... backtracking is harder than starting over}{P657}.
+\textbf{Steerability} rose in priority with higher \textit{SE experience} (OR = 1.21), \textit{AI experience} (OR = 1.11), \textit{risk tolerance} (OR = 1.13), and \textit{technophilia} (OR = 1.28).
+Viewed through Self-Determination Theory~\cite{deci2000and, ryan2000self}, this pattern reflected protection of \textit{autonomy} and \textit{competence}: experienced developers favored control that kept AI actions interruptible and easy to correct, citing course-correction overheads---\pQuote{Sometimes it spirals off... backtracking is harder than starting over}{P657}.
 Risk-tolerant individuals treated steerability as a safeguard for rapid intervention.
-Participants also resisted modes (e.g., bulk edits) that could erode competence over time: \pQuote{Multi-file edit modes feel to take away steerability...Yes, the developer gets the final say, but I've noticed it harms the engineer's skills over the long term more than it helps}{P754}.
+Participants also resisted modes (e.g., bulk edits) that could erode competence over time: \pQuote{Multi-file edit modes feel to take away steerability...
+I've noticed it harms the engineer's skills over the long term more than it helps}{P754}.

-Experienced SEs prioritized \textbf{Reliability \& Safety} (OR = 1.15), consistent with a sharper sense of downstream \textit{``automation surprises''}~\cite{parasuraman2010complacency}.
-Those with more \textit{AI experience} prioritized \textbf{Transparency} (OR = 1.30), as familiarity with AI’s quirks heightened demands for visible reasoning and provenance to \pQuote{debug and justify outputs even when they look[ed] plausible}{P367}.
+Experienced SEs prioritized \textbf{Reliability \& Safety} (OR = 1.15), consistent with their sharper awareness of downstream \textit{``automation surprises''}~\cite{parasuraman2010complacency}.
+Those with more AI experience prioritized \textbf{Transparency} (OR = 1.30), as familiarity with AI’s quirks heightened demands for verification and provenance: \pQuote{debug and justify outputs even when they look plausible}{P367}.

 Technophilic individuals prioritized \textbf{Goal Maintenance} (OR = 1.16).
-As recent work notes~\cite{choudhuri2025needs}, their intrinsic drive to explore AI tooling collides with current frictions (prompt churn, drift, and limited affordances), raising the cognitive \textit{cost of exploration}.
-Consistent with this pattern, psychological research shows that systems which preserve user intent and minimize orchestration overhead sustain intrinsic engagement~\cite{deci2000and, unsworth2012variation}.
+As recent work notes~\cite{choudhuri2025needs}, their intrinsic drive to explore AI tooling collides with current frictions (prompt churn, drift, and limited affordances), raising the cognitive \textit{cost of exploration}, which ultimately erodes engagement~\cite{deci2000and, unsworth2012variation}.

 \begin{takeawayBox} \textbf{Takeaway}: Individual traits shape RAI priorities: SE experience heightens demands for \textbf{Reliability \& Safety}, AI experience for \textbf{Transparency}, and technophilia for \textbf{Goal Maintenance}.
 SE/AI experience, risk tolerance, and technophilia all amplify emphasis on \textbf{Steerability}, reflecting a strong need for agency.